Sumta4real/alx-pre_course/0x01-git/README.md

-This is my secodnd readme file
+This is my second readme file.
+This file contains results of all tasks on Git